Exmouth to Perth Road Trip – Ningaloo Coast, Coral Bay & Kalbarri

 In Shark Bay, you’ll notice that some buildings are actually made from Fragum cockle shell blocks!
 If you take the Boolagoorda Walk, you can even see where they were once quarried.

-Shark Bay’s Project Eden successfully eradicated foxes and cats from the Peron Peninsula and reintroduced bilbies and malleefowl.
+Shark Bay’s Project Eden successfully removed invasive foxes and cats from the Peron Peninsula, allowing native species like the bilby and mallee fowl to be reintroduced and thrive.

 Back to table of contents